w3c/wot-binding-templates/registry-requirements.md

 - <a name="req-contmap">Req-contmap</a>: A binding that uses a serialization format via the `contentType` keyword MUST mention how the Data Schema terms should be used to describe the messages.
 This avoids submission of a binding like "XML Binding" that says "Use `contentType:application/xml` and nothing more.
 That alone would not be enough to serialize correct messages based on the data schema.
   - TODO: We will need additional mechanisms (including vocabulary terms) to ensure that it is possible to use other media types.
 - <a name="req-traninit">Req-TranInit</a>: Initial entry MUST be a correct document which complies with [Req-content](#req-content).
 The reviewer MUST NOT check whether the binding tries to map `readproperty` to a non-existent HTTP method.
 A successful initial document triggers a "Call for Implementation".
+- <a name="req-changelog">Req-Changelog</a>: Each versioned entry MUST contain a changelog in the entry itself.
 - <a name="req-docsec">Req-DocSec</a>: The WoT binding MAY be just one section of the document.
 In that case, the "Link to the binding document" in the registry entry MUST point to the specific location.
 PDF or similar document types MAY be submitted if the "Link to the binding document" in the registry entry contains a text pointing to the section.
 However, HTML and Webpages SHOULD be favoured.
 - <a name="req-copy">Req-Copy</a>: The WoT binding document DOES NOT have to follow the W3C copyright.
 The submitter is free to choose based on the process they or their organization follows.
 - <a name="req-openread">Req-OpenRead</a>: The binding document linked in the registry entry SHOULD be open to read, use, and implement, but that is not required for the document be added to the registry.